grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 ├ What type of application do you want to create?
 │ type "Hello World" Worker
 │
-╰ Do you want to use TypeScript?
+╰ Do you want to use TypeScript?  // [!code focus]
-  Yes / No
+  Yes / No  // [!code focus]
 ```

 Your project will be set up in a few minutes.